hartleybrody/simple_static/README.md

     pip install simple_static

+A basic file structure for your project looks like this, pretty typical for static sites

+    site/           # directory with .html jinja templates and other static files _build/         # directory where the site gets built to config.yaml     # optional yaml file

-The site has two simple commands you can run from inside the root of your website, which is the directory that contains the `site` and `_build` directories as well as the optional `config.yaml` file.
+The package has two simple commands you can run from inside the root of your website, which is the directory that contains the `site` and `_build` directories as well as the optional `config.yaml` file.

 Neither command takes parameters, everything is controlled via the config.yaml file, as described below.